ammarhakim/gkyl-doc/source/index.rst

 (PPPL) <http://www.pppl.gov>`_.
 For a full list of contributors see :doc:`Authors <gkyl/authors>` list.

-Gkeyll 2.0 has been designed from ground up and adds significant flexibility and algorithmic improvements to the previous version of the code.
+Gkeyll 2.0 has been designed from ground up and has significant flexibility and algorithmic innovations compared to the previous version of the code.
 Gkeyll's innovative design completely blurs the distinction between user input and the internal software, allowing for a very powerful means of composing complex simulations.
 All of this is achieved in a very compact code base with minimal external dependencies (besides a C++ compiler, only LuaJIT, MPI, ADIOS and Eigen are needed), yet providing efficient solvers for Gryokinetics,